PlummersSoftwareLLC/Primes/PrimeJulia/solution_3/README.md

 pre-generates every possible bit mask for all the starting indices and skip values using modulo patterns.

-It then uses an unrolled loop to set the corresponding bits using the calculated bit masks.
+It then uses an unrolled loop wrapped in a function to set the corresponding bits using the calculated bit masks.
 This saves some time since we don't have to do a modulo and bit shift each time we set a bit.

+This implementation will probably run a lot slower, though, on older machines because of the large code size from having to compile and inline 64 (8 \* 8) unrolled loop functions, as well as having to decide which one to jump to for each start index and skip value.

 To illustrate this, you can check the generated `unsafe_clear_factors!` function Expr object: